mozilla-l10n/documentation/src/products/firefox_desktop/removing_locales.md

 If a locale is only shipping in Nightly, it’s enough to remove the locale from build configuration.

-The process is identical to the one use to [add a new locale](adding_nightly.md#add-new-locale-to-build-configuration), just removing the locale code from `browser/locales/all-locales`.
+The process is identical to the one use to [add a new locale](adding_nightly.md#add-new-locale-to-build-configuration), just removing the locale code from `browser/locales/all-locales` and `browser/locales/l10n.toml`.

 Locale also needs to be removed from [Ship It](https://github.com/mozilla-releng/ship-it/blob/master/README-l10n.md).